-4. Sustainable development: In 2024, the Bank will support 280 MSMEs in financing their green investment projects, of which 33% must have a non-financial service.
+In 2024, the Bank will support 280 MSMEs in financing their green investment projects, of which 33 % must have a non-financial service.
 It will also seek to support more than 30,000 women entrepreneurs.

-Within the framework of the Bank's sustainable development strategy, it will continue to drive institutional strengthening based on a climate change strategy that incorporates TCFD10 standards and to implement the SFC's green taxonomy, which will enhance the classification mechanism of green operations.
+Within the framework of the Bank's sustainable development strategy, it will continue to drive institutional strengthening based on a climate change strategy that incorporates TCFD standards and to implement the SFC's green taxonomy, which will enhance the classification mechanism of green operations.

+5. SUPPORT FOR COMPANY INTERNATIONALIZATION

+By 2024, the Bank will support 100 export companies with financial and non-financial portfolios for internationalization.

+6. NON-FINANCIAL SERVICES

+In 2024, Bancóldex will strengthen its offer of non-financial products and services, especially assisting export companies and companies implementing green investments.

+7. STRATEGIC TECHNOLOGY AND INFORMATION PLAN

-- 5. Support for company internationalization: By 2024, the Bank will support 100 export companies with financial and non-financial portfolios for internationalization. - 6.
-Non-financial services: In 2024, Bancóldex will strengthen its offer of non-financial products and services, especially assisting export companies and companies implementing green investments. - 7.
-Strategic Technology and Information Plan: The Bank will continue implementing the PETI, which, for FY 2024, includes updating the T24 Banking Core.
-With this, the Bank will originate and manage new direct loans for SMEs from T24, consolidating the direct credit and rediscount business in a single core. - 8.
-Increased productivity: Aware of the importance of optimizing resources within the Bank, all Bancóldex officials will establish productivity indicators within their objectives for the year.
+The Bank will continue implementing the PETI, which, for FY 2024, includes updating the T24 Banking Core.
+With this, the Bank will originate and manage new direct loans for SMEs from T24, consolidating the direct credit and rediscount business in a single core.

+8. INCREASED PRODUCTIVITY

+Aware of the importance of optimizing resources within the Bank, all Bancóldex officials will establish productivity indicators within their objectives for the year.
 The goals, activities, or deliverables will be achieved in less time or more quantity without affecting quality levels.

-10 TCFD: Task Force on Climate-Related Financial Disclosures

-Financial outlook
+FINANCIAL OUTLOOK